zio/zio-schema/docs/overview/understanding.md

 - handling nested case class copies,
 - iterations down deep inside on elements of a nested structure or collections

-For more information on optics, refer to the [ZIO-Optics](https://zio.github.io/zio-optics/docs/overview/overview_index) documentation.
+For more information on optics, refer to the [ZIO Optics](https://zio.github.io/zio-optics/docs/overview/overview_index) documentation.

 ### Reification: Schema